hyperledger/fabric-samples/commercial-paper/README.md

   * explore the key 'takeaways': understand differences between asset _state_ changes ('e.g. 'lifecycle') and transaction _inputs_* (e.g. 'inputs' during lifecycle)

-  * try out a number of different query types: asset history, asset state, ownership, partial key, named query (criteria-based), ad-hoc queries (you supply a query)
+  * try out a number of different query types: asset history, asset state, ownership, partial key, named query (criteria-based), ad-hoc queries (you supply a query string) - presently available in the Node.JS sample only.

     \* the smart contract uses these (along with business logic) to decide outcomes; some inputs change the asset _state_ (like 'ownership') ; some don't.